CSCfi/beacon-python/docs/deploy.rst

     $ cd beacon-python
     $ s2i build . centos/python-36-centos7 cscfi/beacon-python

-After the image has been built one can use it with the simple Docker ``run`` (requires connection to a DB in the same docker network) or as part of a docker-compose file or as illustrated below with Kubernetes.
+After the image has been built, one can use it with the simple Docker ``run`` (requires connection to a DB in the same Docker network) or as part of a docker-compose file or as illustrated below with Kubernetes.

 .. code-block:: console